bashojs/basho/README.md

 ```

 You can extend the pipeline further after a shell command.
 The shell command’s
-stdout becomes the input for the next command.
+output becomes the input for the next command.

 ```bash
 # echo 110 - which is (10^2) + 10